Reader Question:

 One fixable problem is your sex life.
 Even though there were some legitimate reasons for your sex life dying, the pain and hurt is still there and needs to be healed.
 It sounds like your husband wants divorce because he doesn't know how to do this.

 Having kids is a life change that puts a lot of stress on marriages.
-If you each learn how to better communicate your feelings and needs to the other, and how to work together as a team, then having kids will be a whole lot easier.
+If you each will learn how to better communicate your feelings and needs to the other, and how to work together as a team, then having kids will be a whole lot easier.

 Looking for More?
 Check Out These Articles